natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Buccaneer%20S.2.md

 * No guns; the only effective way to fight enemy aircraft are the two [[AIM-9B]] missiles
 * Big target; often will be targeted by enemy aircraft
 * Flares are carried in pods suspended from the outboard pylons; must sacrifice ordnance to carry them
-* The flare position and deployment pattern (out to the sides) severely limits their effectiveness
 * If flaps rips off the ailerons will be ripped off as well, making the aircraft very hard to control
 * Heavily loaded wings can rip in turns if not careful